PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-07 19:56:50
+Last updated: 2024-04-07 19:57:23
-Random Quote: You'd have been the last lawyer I'd have gone to. - Walter White
+Random Quote: Lucas: "Do you think she's acting weird?"Dustin: "You're asking if the weirdo is acting weird?" - Dustin Henderson